rezamauliadi/slate/source/includes/callback/_special-disbursement-callback.md

 ## Special Disbursement Callback

 Special Disbursement callback will be sent to you if you transaction status is changed to `DONE` or `CANCELLED`.
 This callback is used for the V2 and V3 Special Disbursement.
-Please make sure that you have set the **Transaction** callback URL on the [Flip for Business dashboard](https://business.flip.id/settings/api-setting).
+Please make sure that you have set the **Transaction** callback URL on the <a href="https://business.flip.id/developer/api-setting" target="_blank">Flip for Business dashboard</a>.

 <aside class="warning">
   <p>